Blind Faith: Aftermath

 After the tour finished in August, various press reports speculated on future band activity, with Stigwood announcing that there would be further tours forthcoming.
 In October, the band issued a press release saying they had disbanded.
 There was no further activity from the group, though several tracks from the band can be found on Steve Winwood's 1995 retrospective album The Finer Things.
 In 2005, the live album London Hyde Park 1969 was released, documenting the entire concert at the park.

 Clapton had mixed feelings about ending the group, and felt guilty about abandoning a project that Winwood had put more involvement into than himself.
 He stepped out of the spotlight, first to sit in with the Plastic Ono Band, and then to tour as a sideman for Delaney & Bonnie and Friends.
-This freed him of the limelight that he had considered a plague to both Cream and Blind Faith.
+This freed him of the attention that he had considered a plague to both Cream and Blind Faith.
 After his sideman stint, he took several members from Delaney & Bonnie to form a new super-group, Derek and the Dominos.
-He never dropped his Blind Faith repertoire completely, as "Presence of the Lord" and "Can't Find My Way Home" have been performed occasionally throughout his solo career.
+He never dropped his Blind Faith repertoire completely, and occasionally performed "Presence of the Lord" and "Can't Find My Way Home" throughout his solo career.

 Unlike Clapton, Baker had enjoyed his Blind Faith experience and looked to carry on an offshoot of the band in the form of Ginger Baker's Air Force with both Grech and Winwood.
 After a few shows together, Winwood left to record a solo album Mad Shadows, which turned into the Traffic album John Barleycorn Must Die.
 Clapton turned up backstage to a Traffic gig in 1970 and played dual lead guitar with Winwood on "Dear Mr. Fantasy", fuelling rumours of a reunion of the pair.
 Grech joined Traffic's touring band after the album was released, and played on the Traffic albums The Low Spark of High Heeled Boys and Welcome to the Canteen.
 Winwood would later go on to have a successful solo career, and Grech was a member of various groups before his death in 1990.
 Baker died on 6 October 2019, leaving Winwood and Clapton as the only two surviving members of Blind Faith.